 In February 2017 and May 2019, the Commission carried out unannounced inspections at the premises of Casino and Intermarché as part of its own-initiative inquiry into possible collusion between retailers through purchasing alliances.

-In its Guidelines on horizontal cooperation agreements, the Commission notes that this type of buying alliances usually aim at the creation of purchasing power, which can lead to lower prices or better-quality products or services for consumers.
+In its Guidelines on horizontal cooperation agreements, the Commission notes this type of buying alliances usually aim at the creation of purchasing power, which can lead to lower prices or better-quality products or services for consumers.
 To the extent that such benefits are passed on to consumers, retailers’ alliances may have a positive effect.

 Alliances, however, can also give rise to competition concerns.
 Notably the multiple contacts between retailers can lead them to collude on their retail sales activities.
 Market developments in recent years, such as the growth in number of alliances and the changes in partners in alliances, have enhanced the opportunities and risks of such collusion.

-The Commission has informed the companies and the competition authorities of the member states that it has opened proceedings in this case.
+The Commission has informed the companies and the competition authorities of the member states it has opened proceedings in this case.